Yuzper/AML_MiniProject/README.md

 ### Discussion
 Our bert model made 304 mispredictions with 6 of them being false negatives.
 Meaning that it more often than not overpredicted AI text.
 Depending on the domain this could be a good trade-off and the current model currently minimizes the amount of AI generated text that can get through it's detection, at the cost of more manual review of tagged content.

+While this experiment worked well as a proof of concept, broadening the scope of the task and moving on-to the other domains present should allow for more interesting analysis of the AI generated text detection, since the approach clearly has no problem with the Reddit subset of the data.

 ---